 Academics.
 Begin to think more seriously about your academic strengths.
 With a year of high school behind you, you still have plenty of time to explore various subjects and activities, but you should also have some sense of what kinds of things are most interesting to you.
 Colleges are increasingly focused on students with specific and substantially developed interests, rather than a well-rounded student who dabbles in everything.
 It’s okay to be undecided about things and still exploring, but once you home in on your particular strengths and interests you can begin to build rigor in those areas.

 Extracurriculars.
 As with your academics, you’ll want to think about what activities you enjoy most and how you want to focus and deepen your interests and experiences for the remainder of high school.
 Extracurriculars are a great way to show initiative in pursuing the things you love.
 (Check out our recent blog post on Extracurricular Activities and College Admissions.)

 Testing.
-Depending on your courses this year, you might be ready to take a SAT Subject Test or two at the end of sophomore year.
-You’ll also begin thinking about ACTs or SATs later this year.
-While some colleges are de-emphasizing standardized tests, many still consider this an important factor.
+You’ll begin thinking about ACTs or SATs later this year.
+While many colleges are de-emphasizing standardized tests, some still consider this an important factor.
 It’s a good idea to develop a test schedule and put test preparation in place by the end of this year, so that you have ample time to decide how you want to prepare and to register for the ACT or SAT testing sites you like best.